-The organizers also have the obligation to use the Heracles software and to project the video on a big screen (1 per mat) that must be visible from the entire venue.
+The organizers also have the obligation to use the Heracles software FILA competition management system and to project the video on a big screen (1 per mat minimum) that must be visible from the entire venue.
 This screen can be either a plasma screen or a white board used with a projector.